Great to have you here, Rushlin Boy, here on the cutting edge of societal evolution.

 I actually hadn't thought about it.

-It's an it's not a bad idea.
+It's not a bad idea.

-I found the George Newmayer piece.
+I found the George Neumeier piece.

 It is in the American Spectator.

-And Let me just give you some pull quotes from this thing.
+Let me just give you some pull quotes from this thing.

-A party less cowed by political correctness and less enthralled to conventional wisdom would not have cannibalized its own so quickly.
+A party less cowed by political correctness and less enthralled conventional wisdom would not have cannibalized its own so quickly.

-Let's not forget Barack Obama hired as one of his top department of education officials a gay rights activist named Kevin Jennings, who once glibly counseled a 15-year-old student, thought to have been statutorily raped by another man.
+Let's not forget, Barack Obama hired as one of his top Department of Education officials a gay rights activist named Kevin Jennings, who once glibly counseled a 15-year-old student thought to have been statutorily raped by another man, quote, I hope you knew to use a condom.

 Nobody complains about this, and the Democrats aren't even embarrassed.